DuendeInexistente/Cirque/ShortStories/afterparty.md

  “And look where it got you.”

- “Let an old friend mingle, ser…”
+ “Let an old friend mingle by himself, ser…”

 Finally they reached his royal quarters at the ship, a discrete but well furnished room with silver and gold etchings on the walls, and he was deposited on the bed at its center with utmost care.
 All of his eyes kept darting back to Querer’s crownet-wheel every time it jerked suddenly.